Definition of Function in C

 • In Built/Built In/System Defined/Library Functions

-• Library functions in C language are inbuilt functions that are grouped together and placed in a common place and a single file name with file extension .h called library function.
+• Library functions in C language are inbuilt functions that are grouped and placed in a common place and a single file name with file extension .h called library function.

 • Each library function in C performs a specific operation.